This post contains affiliate links.

 • Unsweetened cashew milk: This is a ultra-creamy non-dairy milk that adds a rich texture.
 You can learn how to make cashew milk or choose a brand with no added sugars for the best flavor balance.

 • Banana: Adds natural sweetness and a creamy consistency.
 Use ripe bananas for the best flavor.
 Frozen works great for a thicker smoothie.
-Learn how to freeze bananas, so you’ve always got some on hand.
+Learn how to freeze bananas, so you’ve always got some on hand for my fruit smoothie bowl.

 Two healthy blueberry smoothies topped with fresh fruit and mint sprigs.